-This is the opposite as what Boothman suggests in “How to Make Someone Love You“.
+This is the opposite of what Boothman suggests in “How to Make Someone Love You“.
 I say it depends.
 If you want to sound excited or go along with an overly excited mood, jump in.
 If you want to seem calmer and more powerful, wait.

 - HOW TO CHANGE TOPIC

-PIck up on something -thought, phrase or also a single word- the speaker said.
+Pick up on something -thought, phrase, or also a single word- the speaker said.
 Repeat it or rephrase it and then relate it to what you want to say.

 Do you want to talk about a recent movie you saw, or about horseback riding but they’re talking about the weather?

 In your first sentence allude to rain and then connect to your desired topic.

 Her: On rainy weekends, I usually go to a movie.
 In fact, just last week I saw one called..

 You: I sure hope it doesn’t rain next Saturday because I have my next horse riding lesson..

 You: I pray it does rain next weekend so rather than taking the missus shopping I’ll have an excuse to stay home and work on the new rec room..